No items found.

 Typically, draft zero feels contrived and clunky.
 And it should.
 All it needs to do is exist.
 All it needs to do is calm the hurricane.

 The editing happens in the autumn.
-Something about the slow cosiness of darker mornings and golden-syrup light pushing through the clouds makes me want to jump back into a novel.
+Something about the slow coziness of darker mornings and golden-syrup light pushing through the clouds makes me want to jump back into a novel.
 I’ll refer back to my plan, reminding myself of the story I’d like to tell and whittling away the scenes and characters that aren’t helping.

 I like to think of editing as sorting through the post-hurricane rubble to see what’s worth salvaging.
 I let myself slow down, enjoy the view and pull in details I missed.